Why I did it.

 My story begins over a decade ago while living in the city of Boston.
-I recently graduated from the Massachusetts Institute of Technology with a degree in mechanical engineering.
-The school is one of the finest engineering schools in the country and I ranked in the top tier of my class.
-I was proud of myself and I eagerly looked forward in starting a career in my field.
-But the economy was stagnant and unemployment was high.
-Finding decent employment was tough because most companies were laying off engineers and shipping production jobs to China rather than employing Americans to fill the void.
-After every interview I went to, I ended up with the standard rejection letter thanking me for my interest in their company and human resources would keep my resume on file for future reference.
+I recently graduated from one of the finest engineering schools in the country, Massachusetts Institute of Technology.
+I ranked in the top tier of my class and I was proud of my accomplishment, I eagerly looked forward in starting a career in my field, but the economy was stagnant and unemployment was high.
+Economic competition made finding decent employment difficult because most companies were moving jobs overseas to China rather than employing Americans to fill the void.
+After every interview I went to, I ended up with the standard rejection letter thanking me for my interest in the company and human resources would keep my resume on file for future reference.

 It was frustrating, but after a few months of searching, a distribution and catalog company offered me a position in their customer service department.
 I was grossly overqualified, but I took the job anyways.
 I was desperate for work because I wanted to propose to my girlfriend.
 She too was getting frustrated with my lack of employment because she was eager to start the next chapter her life, marriage.

 The distribution company sold everything you could imagine, tools, generators, compressors, electronic devices.
 You name it, our company sold it.
 We didn’t manufacture any of the products, we functioned as the middleman by marketing and distributing the equipment.
 I discovered I had a natural talent toward providing quality customer service because of my engineering background.
 My degree provided knowledge base of how varies machines operated and whether or not they were compatible with other brand-name products.
 Sales and service was easy for someone with an education like mine.